-Usually these behaviors are related to specific events, relationships, or environments.
+Usually these behaviors relate to specific events, relationships, or environments.
 Keeping this in mind, here are some terms commonly used when labeling aggressive behavior:

-Many dogs will exhibit aggressive behaviors if guarding a valued resource, which can be anything, not just food or a toy.
-It could be their bed or even their owner.
+Many dogs will exhibit aggressive behaviors when guarding a valued resource.
+The resource can be anything, not just food or a toy.
+It could be their bed or even their human.

-Usually these dogs give warnings, such as growling, snarling, or air-snapping, but they can be pushed into biting if the warnings are not heeded.
+Usually these dogs give warnings, such as growling, snarling, or air-snapping.
+However, they can be pushed into biting if the warnings are not heeded.

-This is most common when dogs, other animals, or guests are allowed in a dog’s “territory” without an owner present, or if the owner is not communicating clearly to the dog that the intruders pose no threat.
+This is most common when dogs, other animals, or guests are allowed in a dog’s “territory” without their human present, or if the pet parent is not communicating clearly to the dog that the intruders pose no threat.

-It’s important that the owners make it clear that they are the ones ultimately in charge of the territory.
+It’s important that the dog parent make it clear that they are the one who’s ultimately in charge of the territory.

 Related to territorial aggression, protective aggression happens when a dog perceives a threat to their family.